hb.dev

 AI classification

 A custom computer vision pipeline classifies each tracked object using both visual features and kinematic signature: flight pattern, speed profile, altitude envelope, and manoeuvre characteristics.
-The model architecture uses a Faster R-CNN detector with a DINOv2 backbone for visual feature extraction, combined with trajectory-derived features fed through a lightweight classification head.
+A Faster R-CNN detector identifies and classifies airborne objects in each frame.
+ByteTrack assigns persistent track IDs across frames, maintaining identity through occlusion and sensor handoff.
+As tracks accumulate detections over time, classification confidence increases, allowing the system to distinguish drones from birds not from a single frame, but from consistent detection across a trajectory.
+Training used a proprietary dataset of real sensor captures augmented with synthetic data to cover rare edge cases and underrepresented drone types.
 Training used a proprietary dataset of real sensor captures augmented with synthetic flight trajectories to cover rare edge cases and underrepresented drone models.

 A model-assisted annotation loop accelerates labelling: the production model pre-annotates new frames, human reviewers correct and approve them in CVAT, and corrected labels feed directly back into the next training cycle.
 FiftyOne provides dataset management and visualisation throughout; MLflow tracks experiments and model lineage.